aniruddha-seal/pca-wavelet/README.md

    Conduct PCA on the Intrinsic Reaction Coordinate (IRC) in Cartesian space, representing atomic motions linking various stationary points on the PES.
 Use [PathReducer](https://github.com/share1992/PathReducer) for efficient PCA on IRC data.

 2. **Wavelet Transform**
-   Apply the wavelet transform to the reduced data from PCA to analyze time-dependent frequencies and visualize atomic motions over time.
+   Apply the wavelet transform to the reduced data from PCA to analyze time-dependent frequencies and visualize the vibrational energy transfer over time.

 3. **Spline Fitting (Optional)**
    For further analysis, you can perform spline fitting on the wavelet transform results using `spline.py`.
 This requires Python with `scipy` and `numpy` installed.